-My home premium increased this year but I didn’t make any changes or have a claim.
-Why would my home insurance be more expensive this year?
+My home insurance cost increased this year but I didn’t make any changes or have a claim!
+Why is my home insurance more expensive this year?

+This is a question that is often asked.
 Insurance companies are constantly reviewing their underwriting criteria and rates to better compete in the marketplace.
-They also make adjustments when the overall premiums collected are inadequate to pay those claims on an ongoing basis.
+They also make adjustments when the overall premiums collected aren’t enough to pay claims on an ongoing basis.
 A key principle in insurance is “The premium of the many, pay the claims of the few” so even if you haven’t filed a claim recently, your premium can still increase if overall claims and expenses exceed premium collected.
 This is our situation today.

 How Does a Home Insurance Company determine my Premium?

-Insurance companies use many different criteria to develop an individual premium.
-In home insurance (homeowner, tenant or condominium owner), insurance companies will consider:
+Insurance companies use many different criteria to develop individual cost.
+In home insurance (homeowner, tenant or condominium owner), insurance companies considers:

-- Past claims history and your credit score (where applicable)
+- -Past claims history and your credit score

-- Trends: claims and cost trends (Emergency services, labour, material, overall repair and replacement costs)
+- -Claims and cost trends (Emergency services, labour, material, overall repair and replacement costs)